CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 the simulation.
 Various force models are already available in the library and specialized ones can be added by users easily for specific needs.

-The integrators (_first order integrators_) provided by Apache Commons Math need the state vector at t0, the state vector first time derivative at t0, and then calculates the next step state vector, and asks for the next first time derivative, etc. until it reaches the final asked date.
+The integrators (_first order integrators_) provided by Hipparchus need the state vector at t0, the state vector first time derivative at t0, and then calculates the next step state vector, and asks for the next first time derivative, etc. until it reaches the final asked date.
 These underlying numerical